parisGPB/Neural-Style-Transfer/Results/RESULTS.md

 ## Results generation

 The main execution code called Network.py has been modified in order to save and manage the information of each iteration.
-This new Python file store the values of loss, time and improved performance in three independent vectors.
+This new Python file called Network_modified.py store the values of loss, time and improved performance in three independent vectors.
 At the end of all iterations, this vectors contain the data that is saved in three different graph plots.

 Furthermore, to have a reliable reference of the NST performance, the first 10 iterations are saved (where the improvement is higher) and later on only the multiples of 10.
 At the end, we obtain a final output directory with 19 images of the style transfer evolution, three more images that contain the data stored (time, loss function value and improvement) and a .txt file with all the parameters used.